xiaohw7/cgmoi/README.md

 - Refer to [hanyazou's github](https://github.com/hanyazou/BMI160-Arduino) for instructions to connect to gyro sensor.
 Download library at the same website.
 Use example `Gyro` example or `bmi_160_gyro_script.ino` to read from sensor.
 Switch example code to I2C mode.

 - Another library that can read from gyro is [DFRobot](https://github.com/DFRobot/DFRobot_BMI160#installation).
-Download the library and use `accelgyro` example for both accelerometer and angular velocity readings.
+Download the library and use `accelgyro` example for both accelerometer and gyroscope readings.

 - `bmi_160_gryo_script2.ino` takes `accelgyro` example from DFRobot library and modifies it to obtain net acceleration from x and y axis using Pythagoras theorem.
 Measurements are taken every 0.1 seconds and the average of 10 readings are calculated.
 Acceleration is converted from g to degrees/sec^2.